JackScallan02/Homework-Organizer/README.md

 1. Create an AWS account.
 2. Verify an email.
 3. Create an access key and type `aws configure` in terminal.
 Enter in information.
-4. Modify the email in the python file.
+4. Modify the email in the email-info/email-info.txt file.

 ### Example:
 **Adding and Viewing Files:**